 When in elementary school they took us older kids to the town library.
 We were allowed in the teen section.
 Some of us boys would grab an age appropriate book quickly to bring home.
 Then we we had time to look at things mom wouldn’t approve of. ;)

-thedogesl Premium Member over 1 year ago
+thedogesl Premium Member almost 2 years ago

 That OK, Calvin.
 They’re gonna defund all them libraries anyway.
 Too many books with Dangerous Ideas.